ist199211-ist199311/homeworks-nss/hw1.typ

     + A server that frequently launches services on different ports, with a dynamicity that makes it harder to constantly adjust firewall rules to allow traffic to and from those services (or if doing so would introduce too much overhead)
     + A development environment where flexibility and ease of service/configuration deployment take precedence over strict, in-depth access control (especially if it is already part of a larger, stricter network that safeguards it from most external interference)

-  It is also worth noting that it is trivial to emulate the opposite policy when using a given default policy, by simply appending the chain with a rule ACCEPT'ing or DROPP'ing all traffic (respectively for DROP-ALL and ACCEPT-ALL).
+  It is also worth noting that it is trivial to emulate the opposite policy when using a given default policy, by simply appending the chain with a rule ACCEPT'ing or DROP'ing all traffic (respectively for DROP-ALL and ACCEPT-ALL).

 #pagebreak()